 It’s shocking to think that 30 children aged 14 and under drowned in Ireland in ten years – that’s a classroom of kids.
 Water-related tragedies happen quickly, silently and sometimes in just inches of water.
 They happen beside others who may be completely unaware.
-Here is some essential advice and water safety tips as part of Irish Water Safety’s National Water Safety Awareness Week – advice that is proven to save lives.
+Here is some essential advice and water safety tips as part of Water Safety Ireland’s National Water Safety Awareness Week – advice that is proven to save lives.

 General Water Safety Tips